dogweather/forkful/content/en/haskell/files-and-io/reading-command-line-arguments.md

   \ when they run your program.
 Why?
 To customize program behavior on the fly, without\u2026"
 lastmod: '2024-03-13T22:45:00.142391-06:00'
 model: gpt-4-1106-preview
-summary: "Reading command line arguments in Haskell lets you snatch user inputs when\
+summary: Reading command line arguments in Haskell lets you snatch user inputs when they run your program.
-  \ they run your program.
-Why?
-To customize program behavior on the fly, without\u2026"
 title: Reading command line arguments
 weight: 23
 ---